hweikel/shoreleave/posts/edge-world.md

 ---
-title: "The Edge of the World"
+title: "Summer in the Kingdom II"
-description: "Weekends off in the Suburban"
+description: "Weekend drives to the edge of the world"
 date: 2023-11-11
-previewImage: "/assets/images/desert16.jpg"
+previewImage: "/assets/images/desertpreview.jpg"
 layout: layout.njk
 ---